VTQuantMethodsEEB/lisleypgomes/README.md

 After to check normally, I plotted the relationship between beef consumption in kg and gender to visualize and confirm the results from the linear model that I did before.

 Then, I plotted the relationship in ggplot using stat_smooth (method = "linear")

+WEEK 8##
+#1.
+Make a linear model (with more than one variable) for one of your hypotheses.
+Articulate which hypothesis you are testing. #Consider the age in addition to gender of participants

+#H2 = the beef consunptiom in kg is significantly different for gender and age of participants.
+#Output model results:

+The female gender is set as my intercept.
+There is no difference on beef consumption among gender (p > 0.005) and also no significantly varies over ages (p > 0.005).

+#2.
+Use an interactive model and an additive model.
+Explain what hypothesis each of these is testing, and what the R output is telling you about your data.

+#H2 = the beef consumption depends on age and gender of participants.

+I ran an interactive model where beef consumption was set as response variable and age and gender as a explanatory variables.

+Then, I ran allEffects function to check all average values from all my variable levels.

+#Output model results: The female gender is my intercept.
+The output shows that beef consumption not depends on age and gender of participantes, where there is not significantly difference between ages and genders.

+#3.
+Plot your model (e.g. using predict) and overlay the model on top of the underlying data.

+#Plot interpretation

+Beef consumption do not varies among gender and age.
+In the average, seems that people eat less beef does not matter the age or gender.